It’s common for men to think they have nothing to offer after they retire. It’s time to resurrect the noble mantle of “patriarch.”

 It was as though I’d touched an open nerve.
 Even though I was much younger and a rookie by comparison, they eagerly listened and wanted to share their experiences.
-For the next 45 minutes they peppered me with questions, peeling back their hearts and sharing disappointments, frustrations, doubts, and desires.
+For the next 45 minutes they peppered me with questions, peeling back their hearts and sharing disappointments, frustrations, doubts, desires, and even a few dreams.

 Why are you here?

-For those of you who are over 55 years old—and especially if you are retired—I have a tough question: If you’re finished making a difference, then why are you here?
+For those of you who are over 65 years old—and especially if you are retired—I have a tough question: If you’re finished making a difference, then why are you here?

 Do you think your best days are behind you?
 Do you think you don’t have anything else to give?
 Do you think that the Creator of the universe, who slung a billion galaxies into outer space, doesn’t have a purpose and a plan for you?

 Or on the other hand, wouldn’t you love to be able to articulate your mission for the years you’ve got left?
 Wouldn’t you like to know what and feel noble about you’re living for?

 The word “patriarch” come from the Latin word patri, which means “father.”
-Webster defines a patriarch as it relates to a family as, “a man who is a father or founder, the oldest representative of a group, a venerable [esteemed] old man.
+Webster defines a patriarch as it relates to a family as, “a man who is a father or founder, the oldest representative of a group, a venerable [esteemed] old man.”

 Unfortunately, in today’s culture many people consider “patriarch” a dirty word.
 For some it conjures images of male chauvinism, of self-serving men who rule their homes through fear, force, and manipulation.

 But I also began to recognize that my work as a father was not finished … it was just changing.
 Even though my children were adults, they still needed my encouragement and prayers.
-I’m no longer the head coach calling the players, but I’ve become a fan on the sidelines, cheering them on.
+I’m no longer the head coach calling the plays, but I’ve become a fan on the sidelines, cheering them on.

-As patriarchs we have the time to cheer for our grandchildren and pass on stories of how God has worked in our lives.
-One of my grandchildren once asked me how I helped start FamilyLife.
-I gave him a condensed version of the story, and was reminded of Psalm 71:17-18, a passage you might call the memoirs of a patriarch: “O God, You have taught me from my youth, and I still declare Your wondrous deeds.
+As patriarchs, we have the time to cheer for our grandchildren and pass on stories of how God has worked in our lives.
+One of my grandchildren once asked me how Barbara and I helped start FamilyLife.
+I gave him a condensed version of the story and was reminded of Psalm 71:17-18, a passage you might call the memoirs of a patriarch: “O God, You have taught me from my youth, and I still declare Your wondrous deeds.
 And even when I am old and gray, O God, do not forsake me, until I declare Your strength to this generation, Your power to all who are to come.”